jgarber623/RouterRouter/README.md

 Credit for the really difficult parts of RouterRouter goes to Jeremy Ashkenas, DocumentCloud, Investigative Reporters & Editors, and everyone else who has contributed code to Backbone.

-Special thanks to [@nhunzaker](https://github.com/nhunzaker) for his guidance on testing and to [Viget](http://viget.com/) for their encouragement and commitment to open source projects.

-RouterRouter is written and maintained by [@jgarber623](https://github.com/jgarber623).
+RouterRouter is written and maintained by [@jgarber623](https://github.com/jgarber623) and is another in a growing line of small, curiously-named JavaScript utilities:

+- [CashCash](https://github.com/jgarber623/CashCash), a very small DOM library inspired by [jQuery](http://jquery.com/).
+- [RadioRadio](https://github.com/jgarber623/RadioRadio), a very basic [PubSub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) library.

 ## License